 The organisation beyondblue has information about coping with depression and anxiety.
 To order a fact sheet, call 1300 22 4636 or go to beyondblue.org.au.
 You can also connect with a counsellor over the phone, online or by email.

-As managing symptoms and treatment for pleural mesothelioma are likely to be ongoing, you will have regular check-ups to monitor your health.
-Everyone is different, so your doctor will decide how often you need check-ups, but it’s usually every 6–8 weeks.
+As symptom management and treatment for mesothelioma are likely to be ongoing, you will have regular check-ups to monitor your health.
+Everyone is different, so your doctor will decide how often you need check-ups, but it's usually every 6–8 weeks.

 If you notice any change in your symptoms between appointments or you experience side effects from treatment, you should contact your doctor as soon as possible.
 You don't have to wait until the next scheduled appointment.

-Treatment options will depend on the symptoms you are experiencing and may include:
+Treatment options will depend on the symptoms you are experiencing and ay include:

 - radiotherapy to reduce the size of the regrowth and pain

 - participating in a clinical trial to access new drugs being

 Palliative treatment for mesothelioma can be offered alone or in combination with surgery, chemotherapy and radiotherapy.
 You may find it helpful to read Understanding Palliative Care and Living with Advanced Cancer.

 At some point, you may decide to stop active treatment and focus on managing symptoms and maximising quality of life.
 Facing End of Life discusses the physical, emotional, spiritual and practical aspects of living with end-stage cancer.